memogarcia/memogarcia.github.io/content/posts/being-devops.md

 Short answer is: **no**, most probably someone in your team or organization already knows how to do stuff, leverage them!! ask questions!!

 Long answer is: **yes**, this role tends to be more complex than it should and I think a big part is communication and how people organize within a team.
-[Conway's law](https://en.wikipedia.org/wiki/Conway%27s_law)
+See [Conway's law](https://en.wikipedia.org/wiki/Conway%27s_law) for example.

 Of course, the wide range of tools and stacks makes it complex but nothing like a good ol’ [draw.io](http://draw.io) to help you visualize what’s happening.